As a task for this article, we would like you to visit the website of Scaler Academy. Did you see something similar to this?

 Backend developers typically work in groups or with a team.
 Large teams include both backend and frontend developers where both the developers collaborate to develop viable products.
 Backend developers collaborate with frontend developers, principal architects, product managers, and testers to contribute their part and develop a product.

 Backend developers use various kinds of tools, languages, and frameworks to accomplish these tasks.
 To do all this, they use a variety of server-side languages, including Java, .NET, PHP, Ruby, NodeJS, and Java.
-They also use tools like MySQL, MongoDB, Oracle, and SQL server to create, read, update or delete data and serve it back to the client-side or the frontend of the application.
+They also use tools like MySQL, MongoDB, Oracle, and SQL servers to create, read, update or delete data and serve it back to the client side or the front end of the application.

 1. Backend Programming Languages